 Less payment of GST and non-blockage of funds under input tax credit results into high liquidity/ cash flow for composition scheme dealer.

-Similar to two sides of the coin, even a composition scheme involves both merits and demerits.
+Similar to two sides of the coin, even a composition scheme involves both advantages and disadvantages.
 After briefly understanding the merits, let us analyze the demerits of the composition scheme

 Non-availability of input tax credit